Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit/tasty_bytes_price_optimization_using_snowflake_notebooks_and_streamlit.md

 Duration: 15

 ### Overview
-You will use [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#), the Snowflake web interface, to create Snowflake notebook by importing notebook
+You will use [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#), the Snowflake web interface, to create a Snowflake Notebook by importing the notebook
 - Download the notebook **tasty_bytes_price_optimization_and_recommendation.ipynb** using this repository [link](https://github.com/Snowflake-Labs/sfguide-price-optimization-using-snowflake-notebooks-and-streamlit/blob/main/notebook/tasty_bytes_price_optimization_and_recommendations.ipynb)
 - Navigate to Notebooks in [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) by clicking on Projects -> Notebook
 - Using the import button on the top right, import the downloaded **tasty_bytes_price_optimization_and_recommendation.ipynb** notebook